Travel Mermaid

 I inquired about one to take a look, but Bovy was full at the time.
 From the pictures, the natural bungalows look like simple luxury with a lovely boho design.
 They have an on-site shala too and periodically host yoga classes and retreats.

-We enjoyed some smoothies and iced coffees at their dry cafe, Ocean View Restaurant, perched up just in front of the beach.
+We enjoyed some smoothies and iced coffees at their cafe, Ocean View Restaurant, perched up just in front of the beach.
 It also serves tasty, nutritious food using locally sourced produce.
+(They don’t serve alcohol, but Coral Bar does, a 1-minute walk away).

 2. Coconut Beach Bungalows